 So let's get to it!
 Her are seven important benefits of using kiln dried firewood in an outdoor fire pit.

 Because of its low moisture content, kiln dried firewood is particularly easy to light.
 It's frustrating when you spend the time and effort to prepare your outdoor fire pit, only to discover that the wood won't light.
 Fresh firewood, as well as air-dried firewood, contains substantially more moisture than kiln dried firewood.
 The wood may look dry, but within its pores is a large volume of moisture that makes it difficult to light.
 Kiln dried firewood, however, is recognized for its exceptionally low moisture content.
 As a result, it's easy to light.

-You can start a Cutting Edge Firewood with a single match.
+You can start a fire with a single match.
 When you bring everyone together, you can impress everyone with a fire that lights quickly, which is a much better experience than bringing people together to watch you blow on newspaper to try and convince wet wood to light.
-You don’t even need to use lighter fluid or other accelerants when using kiln dried firewood in your outdoor fire pit, it is simply easy.
+You don't even need to use lighter fluid or other accelerants when using kiln dried firewood in your outdoor fire pit, it is simply easy.

 #2) It Produces Minimal Smoke